‘To the Bone’ Movie Review: From the Perspective of an Eating Disorder Therapist

 4. Will there be adequate trigger warnings at the beginning of the movie?

-5. Will there be solid resources exemplified throughout or at least offered at the end of the movie?
+5. Will solid resources be exemplified throughout or at least offered at the movie’s end?

 6. Will it romanticize weight loss and other eating disorder behaviors?